 With a fragmented market that comprises hundreds of lenders espousing sometimes drastically different policies, the consumer and small business loan market proved to be another fertile ground for an unstoppable fintech expansion.
 In a matter of several years, several strong unicorn contenders emerged to rival the more established players.
 One such company is the Atlanta-based Kabbage which just recently raised a hefty 250 million from a slew of VC companies and institutional investors.
 Determined to eliminate the numerous hoops small businesses have to jump through to obtain funding, Kabbage introduced an AI-based lending platform that proved to be enormously popular in the United States.
 The unicorn is now voraciously expanding overseas bringing needed-and long overdue change to the industry leaving some of the traditional players who are unwilling to adapt to bite the dust.

 Rest assured though, traditional players are still huge, and they are not going to give up so easily.
 Slowly, but markedly established companies are starting to pay attention to the Fintech wave that is threatening to dethrone some of them and occupy niches that some of those companies have held for decades.
 Yet, the size of these companies plays against them: they are slow to react.
 There are so many opportunities to revolutionize the financial industry that stemming the tide of new fintech startups is likely to prove impossible.

-As you can see, there is a lot of work to be done in fintech software development right now and to meet the demand software development companies that can help turn your brilliant fintech idea into a polished and wholesome product ready to conquer the world.
-The traditional companies will have to adopt the new rules and make more and more online services available as well as adopt all the latest innovative processes that startups thrive on.
-Fun times full of change and uncertainty are ahead in the fintech industry as startups and established players duke it out over the market domination.
+As you can see, there is a lot of work to be done in fintech software development right now to meet the demand of software development companies that can help turn your brilliant fintech idea into a polished and wholesome product ready to conquer the world.
+Traditional companies will have to adopt the new rules and make more and more online services available as well as adopt all the latest innovative processes that startups thrive on.
+Fun times full of change and uncertainty are ahead in the fintech industry as startups and established players duke it out over market domination.
 Fintech has never been more interesting to keep your eyes on.